-The Oxford Centre for Global Health Research brings together internationally recognised Oxford-based academic groups, networks and consortia that address major public health issues with partners across the globe.
-The Oxford Centre for Global Health Research is also the base for postgraduate studies in Tropical Medicine and International Health at DPhil and MSc levels.
+The NDM Centre for Global Health Research brings together internationally recognised Oxford-based academic groups, networks and consortia that address major public health issues with partners across the globe.
+The NDM Centre for Global Health Research is also the base for postgraduate studies in Tropical Medicine and International Health at DPhil and MSc levels.

-The Oxford Centre for Global Health Research is an Oxford-based programme allied to the Africa and Asia Programmes (AAP) within The Centre for Tropical Medicine & Global Health (CTMGH).
+The NDM Centre for Global Health Research is an Oxford-based programme allied to the Africa and Asia Programmes (AAP) within The Centre for Tropical Medicine & Global Health (CTMGH).

-The Oxford Centre houses world-leading infectious disease, public health and health systems research and knowledge sharing initiatives that have a direct policy and practice impact.
+Our Centre in Oxford houses world-leading infectious disease, public health and health systems research and knowledge sharing initiatives that have a direct policy and practice impact.
 It complements the wider CTMGH which, through Africa and Asia Programmes (AAP) that are the result of over 30 years of collaboration with LMICs, have a unique assembly of research in infectious diseases spanning fundamental biology, diagnosis, prevention and treatment as well as in mathematical modelling, geospatial epidemiology, research in the community, health economics, health systems and research ethics.

 We collaborate widely with strong international partnerships beyond the AAP while housing the administrative teams for the entire CTM&GH.
 We offer DPhil training in a wide variety of global health areas, a highly successful MSc in International Health and Tropical Medicine supported by teaching from AAP researchers, and plan to launch a new MSc in Global Health Modelling in 2021.